communitybridge/docs/easycla/README.md

 ### Third-party Services <a id="third-party-services"></a>

-​Besides integration with the LFX platform and its underlying services, EasyCLA uses the following third party services:
+Besides integration with the LFX platform and its underlying services, EasyCLA uses the following third party services:

-* ​[Docusign](https://www.docusign.com/) for the CLA agreement e-sign flow
+* [Docusign](https://www.docusign.com/) for the CLA agreement e-sign flow
-* ​[Docraptor](https://docraptor.com/) for converting CLA templates from HTML to PDF
+* [Docraptor](https://docraptor.com/) for converting CLA templates from HTML to PDF
+* [GitHub](https://github.com/) for GitHub PR CLA authorization checking/gating
+* Gerrit for CLA authorization review checking/gating
+* Auth0 For Single Sign On
+* Salesforce through the LFX Platform APIs

 ### EasyCLA Backend <a id="cla-backend"></a>

 The EasyCLA tool has two backend components.

-The majority of the backend APIs are implemented in Python, and can be found in the [`cla-backend`](https://github.com/communitybridge/easycla/tree/master/cla-backend) directory.
+* Python - some older APIs are implemented in python and can be found in the [cla-backend](cla-backend) directory.

-Recent backend development was implemented in Golang, and can be found in the [`cla-backend-go`](https://github.com/communitybridge/easycla/tree/master/cla-backend-go) directory.
-In particular, this backend contains APIs powering Automated Templates, GitHub Approved List of contributors, and Duplicate Company handling in the Corporate Console.
+* GoLang - Most of the backend development is implemented in Golang, and can be found in the [cla-backend-go](cla-backend-go) directory.
+In particular, this backend contains APIs powering most of the v2 APIs which integrate with the LFX Platform (including Salesforce data), and the LFX platform permissions model.

 ### EasyCLA Frontend <a id="cla-frontend"></a>